african and african diaspora studies

 To get the most out of an AADS minor, students are encouraged to organize their courses around the central themes of globalization, intersectionality, or social justice.

 Globalization is as old as the trade in African slaves.
 Patterns of resource extraction, labor, trade, commerce, and travel have shaped the experiences of African-descended peoples and the peoples they have encountered.
 Selected courses explore the connections between various geographic regions, cultural traditions, and historical developments that have defined globalization.

 Race is defined by various identity categories and social locations such as gender, class, color, ethnicity, region, nation, age, sexuality, political ideals, and spiritual beliefs.
 Intersectionality reminds us that race is not a monolithic or homogenous category of human experience.

-The history of African and African-descended peoples has been defined by the struggle for social justice as the fight for racial equality, the fight against discrimination, sexism, homophobia, and class exploitation.
+The history of African and African-descended peoples has been defined by the struggle for social justice: the fight for human equality, the fight against racism, sexism, homophobia, and class exploitation.
 In resisting enslavement, segregation, patriarchy, imperialism, and colonialism, and by striving to overturn discrimination in education, housing, healthcare, employment, and religious institutions, African and African Diasporic peoples have undertaken drives for social emancipation that have expanded the meaning of democratic ideals.

 - AADS1110 Introduction to African Diaspora Studies—3 credits

 - Four additional courses (clustered around a theme)—we recommend that minors take AT LEAST two courses of three or four credits before taking AADS6600 Senior Seminar